Michaelangel007/easing/README.md

 * [TODO](#todo)

-## Demos

-* [Compare Demo](https://htmlpreview.github.io/?https://github.com/Michaelangel007/easing/blob/master/compare.html)
-* [Graph   Demo](https://htmlpreview.github.io/?https://github.com/Michaelangel007/easing/blob/master/graph.html)

 ## Overview

+Wikipedia squanders the opportunity to be a:

+* Tutorial
+* Reference
+* Guide
+* Complete Theory + Application

+via the shenanigans of a myopic _"No Original Research"_ policy even when documenting Mathematics that have been _known_ for **years.**
+Since some of these formulas have become so common no has bothered to document them and thus beginners are left looking for a clear, simple, explanation of the _Theory_ plus good, clean code of _Application._

-This a tutorial in how to:
+This document shows how to:

 * understand easing functions,
-* how to implement them,
+* how to derive and implement them,
 * how to optimize them, and
-* how to write the beautiful code behind them
+* how to write the beautiful code that can be found within them.

+# Demos

+* [Compare Demo](https://htmlpreview.github.io/?https://github.com/Michaelangel007/easing/blob/master/compare.html)
+* [Graph   Demo](https://htmlpreview.github.io/?https://github.com/Michaelangel007/easing/blob/master/graph.html)

+# Reference

 ## Easing Cheet Sheet